accessibilityafrica/accessible-components/html-css/forms/README.md

 #### b.
 In-line Feedback
   Place the relevant error message just above the field.
 Placing it below increases the chances of it being obscured by browser autocomplete panel or by the onscreen keyboard.

+  Set `aria-invalid="true"` to the form control with an error.
+When a user focuses on it, the screen reader will announce the need for attention.

 ## 5. Validation